DorylPlz/CarMecanicAgent/README.md

 - ✅ **Structured Responses**: Includes page, summary, diagnosis, solution and warnings
 - ✅ **Vehicle Agnostic**: Configurable for any vehicle
 - ✅ **Multilingual Support**: Responds in the same language as the user's query
+- ✅ **Aftermarket Modifications**: Optional configuration for aftermarket parts and modifications

 ## 🛠️ Technologies